Pond Liners Guide by Biologists

 Pond site evaluations

 We are available to assist with your pond and lake construction decisions.
+We also help people find the best waterfront property to buy.
 We can help you work through site challenges such as which synthetic liner is most appropriate for your site, how to deal with fluctuating ground water levels under a plastic liner or which synthetic liner material is most appropriate for the circumstances.
-We will evaluate your local soils for pond sealing qualities and recommend appropriate methods to seal your pond or lake depending on your site circumstances and water supply.
+We will evaluate your local soils for earthen or clay pond sealing qualities and recommend appropriate methods to seal your pond or lake depending on your site circumstances and water supply.
 Sending a soil sample for evaluation is a very good first step to ensure the success of your project.

-We are also available to evaluate the effectiveness of a proposed pond design or redesign your pond plans to more effectively reach your goals.
+We are also available to evaluate the effectiveness of a proposed lake or pond design, or redesign your pond plans to more effectively reach your goals.